<em>Washingtonia</em>, skirt palm: to plant, to grow and to care for

 Care

-Diseases and parasitic pests of Washingtonia
+Diseases and Parasitic Pests of Washingtonia

 Palm moth (photo Daniel Villafruela) and red palm weevil (photo Katja Schulz)

 When grown indoors, Washingtonias can be attacked by scale insects.
-In that case, you can use black soap to get rid of them.
+In that case, use black soap to get rid of them.
 They may also be targeted by red spider mites, tiny mites that pierce foliage and extract sap.
 Mist your palm, as red spider mites dislike humidity.

 Propagation by sowing